-- 1. The School offers a Pre-Master's program that provides admission to the Master's program Theologie and the Master's program Opleiding tot leraar voortgezet onderwijs van de eerste graad in Godsdienst en Levensbeschouwing for those who do not meet the admission requirements. - 2.
-The Pre-Master's program consists of 108 ECTS. - 3.
+- The School offers Pre-Master's programs that provides admission to the Master's program Theologie and the Master's program Opleiding tot leraar voortgezet onderwijs van de eerste graad in Godsdienst en Levensbeschouwing for those who do not meet the admission requirements. - 2.
+The Pre-Master's program Theologie consists of 102 ECTS and the Pre-Master's program Opleiding tot leraar voortgezet onderwijs van de eerste graad in Godsdienst en Levensbeschouwing consists of 60 ECTS. - 3.
 The program is taught and examinations (oral and written) are taken in English. - 4.
-The Pre-Master's program is offered as a part-time program only. - 5.
-The Pre-Master's program starts on September 1 of each academic year. - 6.
-The Pre-Master's program is offered at the School's location in Tilburg.
+The Pre-Master's programs are offered as a part-time program only. - 5.
+The Pre-Master's programs start on September 1 of each academic year. - 6.
+The Pre-Master's programs are offered at the School's location in Tilburg.